Legal Defenses For Assault In Tampa, FloridaCriminal Defense

 Defending Aggravated Assault Charges

-It is very important that an experienced defense attorney in the Tampa area represent you on local charges.
+It is very important that an experienced assault and battery attorney in the Tampa area represent you on local charges.
 The law is complex, and the consequences of being found guilty of aggravated assault can damage your future.

 To be found guilty of aggravated assault charges in Florida, the state must prove four things.
 According to Florida Statutes 784.021, the state must prove: